Emergence in graphs with near-extreme constraints: Proof of Theorem

-We pick a sufficiently small value of $\epsilon$.
-We then consider values of $t$ small enough that $\|g-g_0\|_{L^2} < \epsilon$ for each optimal graphon $g$.
-Note that we are not assuming that the optimal graphon at $(e,t)$ is unique.
-That will be proven in due course.
+Since the mean of $g_i$ in each rectangle approaches the value of $g_0$ and since the variance goes to zero, $\{g_i\}$ approaches $g_0$ in $L^2$.
+That is, for every $\epsilon >0$ there is a $\delta >0$ such that, for all $t<\delta$ and all optimal graphons $g$ at $(e,t)$, applying a measure-preserving transformation of $[0,1]$ to $g$ we have $\|g-g_0\|_2 < \epsilon$.
+(Note that we have not assumed that the optimal graphon $g$ is unique.
+That will be proven in due course.)